VerseXuShuwei/rice_detection_project/README.md

 ## Overview

 Traditional rice disease detection requires expensive pixel-level or bounding-box annotations from domain experts.
-This project eliminates that requirement entirely:
+This project decreased that requirement:

 - **Input**: Image-level labels only ("this image contains Brown Spot")
 - **Output**: Spatial heatmaps + detection boxes showing *where* the disease is